ScottMGustafson/covid19/README.md

 ### Disclaimer
 I am not an epidemiologist, nor a public health expert, nor anyone who knows anything about infectious disease.
 I'm just a data scientist who thought that this would make for a fun weekend project.
-As such, do not take any of my calculations seriously--I have no idea as to how realistic any of my model assumptions are and I have not validated this model with data.
+As such, do not take any of my calculations seriously--I have no idea as to how realistic any of my model assumptions are or what the parameter choices actually should be and I have not validated this model with data.

-### Overview
+### Overview and Assumptions
 In these simulations, I treat people as points in a box moving at random existing in one a a few states: susceptible, infected, immune (i.e. recovered) or dead.
 The people are given an initial position and velocity.
 When any two or more people get close enough, they interact may get infected with some probability determined by a randomly generated infection probability score and by distance following an inverse square law.